Are the Epigenetic Insights Truly Useful?

 - HomeDNA: While this company’s tests tend to be slightly more toward the expensive side of the price spectrum, the types of insights provided in its Healthy Weight and Food Sensitivities tests are comparable to what Muhdo is offering.

 - DNAfit: You’ll find two products on this company’s website that are definitely worth your consideration, namely its Diet Fit and Health Fit products.
 These tests contain many of the same insights as Muhdo, but you can also upload your raw DNA data if you’ve already taken a test with 23andMe or AncestryDNA.
 This will save you time and money on a report.

 Pay More, but Receive More in Return

-However, Muhdo’s two products aren’t the cheapest you’ll find.
-In fact, Vitagene’s Health + Ancestry Report is one of the most inexpensive tests of its kind that I’ve seen since I’ve been reviewing DNA testing companies.
+Muhdo’s products aren’t the cheapest you’ll find.
+Vitagene’s Health + Ancestry Report is one of the most inexpensive tests of its kind that I’ve seen since I’ve been reviewing DNA testing companies.
 Not to mention, you can save extra money by uploading raw DNA data if you’ve already taken a test with MyHeritage, AncestryDNA, or 23andMe.

-That being said, however, the DNA-based insights that Muhdo provides the customer might be worth the comparably higher cost.
-The reports cover a lot of niche areas that many other similar tests don’t, including:
+Its reports also cover a lot of niche areas that many other similar tests don’t, including: